swbuchanan/mathboard/README.md

 Dvorak comes on evey major OS.

 ## Why change programmers Dvorak?
-The major problems around PD is that it has a poorly thought out symbol layout.
+The major probles around PD is that it has a poorly thought out symbol layout.

 ## Why change the real programmer's Dvorak?
-The major problems around RPD is that it wasn't designed for me personally.
+The major problem around RPD is that it wasn't designed for me personally.

-* (, ), {, }, [, ]
-** The opening and closing symbols are oddly placed.
-It makes so much more sense that finger used to open is the same finger on the closing hand.

 I used [keyboard-layout-editor](https://keyboard-layout-editor.com/) to set up the layout and generate the images below.